Welfare fraud: Austria

 Welfare fraud has been estimated to over 1.1 billion Euros, or 1.32% of total expenditures for social benefits between 2011 and 2013.
 25% of welfare fraud is committed by foreigners, who make up 12.5% of the population.

 Canada

 In Canada, about 3.5% of total employment insurance expenditure was attributable to fraud and error in 2003.
-The total fraud and error rate in welfare allowances is estimated to be 3-5%.
+The total fraud and error rate in welfare allowances was estimated in 1994 to be 3-5%.
+In 2004–5, entitlement reviews designed to prevent fraud reported savings of CA$800 million in 2004–05.

 Denmark

 A day off qualifying period before sickness benefit may be claimed was introduced in 1985.
 It was abolished two years later when it turned out that employees instead reported themselves sick for more than one day.

 France

-In France, fraud estimates by the Family Branch (branche famille) amount to 2,000 to 3,000 cases per year.
+In France, the Caisse d'allocations familiales reported in 1994 an estimated amount to 2,000 to 3,000 fraud cases per year, which was considered low.
 When asked whether they would take a black market job while receiving unemployments benefits, more than 85% answered yes if the risk of audit was 1/6, close to 50% if the risk was 1/4, and 6% if the risk was 1/2.